jpabadir/pace-c/documentation/exploration/menteeForm-to-iFrame/jan20-27-sprint.md

 When Researching how to Create an iFrame from a React Component:

-1. I came across the [react-frame-component library] (https://github.com/ryanseddon/react-frame-component).
+1. I came across the [react-frame-component library](https://github.com/ryanseddon/react-frame-component).
 To implement, I simply installed the library and wrapped everything that the component should return when rendered in a <Frame> tag.
 Upon testing, this resulted in the styling of the form being removed, which is definitely not what we want.
 The screenshot below displays the result of this.
    ![](react-frame-component-library.png)

 2. My next train of thought was to then see if I could merely use the <iframe> tag.
 To test this, I put the iFrame tag within the ‘MentorTutorial’ component.
 I wanted to see what importing the MenteeForm component and using that within the src or srcDoc property would do.
 In both cases, the result was an empty iFrame display.
 The code that I used to test this was as follows: